Yuvanshankar2/AWK-Interpreter/README.md

 This project can help users understand:

 1) The fundamental workflow of a lexer and parser.
-2) The overall structure of the scripting language.
+2) The heirarchical tree-based structure of the scripting language.

 # How to get started?